The image component, whose option icon is shown below, creates an image.

 Clicking this button will let you turn on and off the lightbox effect.
 When turned on, visitors can click on the image to see a full-screen version.
 If multiple images on a page have the lightbox effect turned on, visitors can browse between them when the lightbox is open.

 Clicking this button will let you set the image aspect ratio.
 The image aspect ratio is set as a width and a height.
 For example, a wide-screen image has a ratio of 16 wide to 9 high; this could also be entered as 1920 wide and 1050 high, which is the size (in pixels) of standard high definition image in a 16:9 aspect ratio.
 Checking the Lock ratio box will prevent the aspect ratio from being changed when dragging the handles to crop the image.

 Clicking this button will undo the last change to the image.

 Clicking this button will redo the last change to the image.

 Clicking this button will leave image-editing mode, keeping any changes.

 Clicking this button will leave image-editing mode, discarding any changes.

-Clicking on the Choose image button on the toolbar will open the image manager, as shown in figure 4.
+Clicking on the Choose image button on the toolbar will open the image manager, as shown below.
 The image manager lets you upload, rename, and delete your images, and organise them into folders.